(Courtesy of Les Adams)

 |Year||Boxoffice Poll Ranking|

-Marilyn Carey is the wife of Harry Carey, Jr. (nicknamed 'Dobe') and her father was supporting actor Paul Fix.
-Marilyn e-mailed ye Old Corral webmaster in April-May, 2001 with some updates on her father-in-law, Harry Carey:
+Marilyn Carey was the wife of Harry Carey, Jr. (nicknamed 'Dobe') and her father was supporting actor Paul Fix.
+Marilyn and ye Old Corral webmaster connected in 2001 and she provided some updates on her father-in-law, Harry Carey.
+Sad to report that Marilyn passed away in 2017.